-The biggest takeaway is that the numbers in columns 2 and 3 are similar to each other, with only one regression after BLENDER's usage.
-BLENDER compensates for the weaknesses of both the opt-in and the client estimates.
-Specifically, despite the opt-in group having several regressions, combining the opt-in and client-data results in only one.
+Takeaways: The biggest takeaway is that the numbers in columns 2 and 3 are similar to each other, with only one regression after Blender's usage.
+Blender compensates for the weaknesses of both the opt-in and the client estimates.
+Despite the subcomponents having several regressions, their combination has only one.